-The main part of the helmet is made out of carbon fiber.
+The main part of the helmet will be made out of carbon fiber.
 Carbon fiber is lightweight and very strong, so it will be good for protecting the monkey without adding too much extra strain to the monkey's neck.
 The helmet will have an inner rim, which rests closer to the head cap and provides additional support and friction to help the helmet stay centered on the head.
 The helmet will cover the entire base of the microdrive unit with its dome shape, and have a hole at the top for the upper portion of the microdrive unit.

 The upper portion will be a PVC tube similar to that used in the Jacket & Metal Ring design.
 It will cover the upper portion of the microdrive unit.
-Again, it connects to the hole in the top of the helmet and to the tether through which the sampling tubes are passed.
+Again, it connects to the hole at the top of the helmet and to the tether through which the sampling tubes are passed.
 The entire device stays on the head mainly due to straps around the chin and neck.
-Nylon straps, tightened at the helmet, extend down and around the chin.
-This strap is connected to another strap that wraps around the neck to the back of the head and connects from there to the back of the helmet.
-This second strap prevents the monkey from pulling the first strap up far enough to get it into its mouth and possibly chew on it.
+Nylon straps, tightened at the helmet, will extend down and around the chin.
+These straps will then be connected to another strap that wraps around the neck to the back of the head and connects from there to the back of the helmet.
+The latter strap prevents the monkey from pulling the former straps up far enough to get them into its mouth and possibly chew on them.